dedunu-old/TONIC-MD_SESSION/README.md

-# XMD-PAIR
+TONIC-MD-PAIR
-A session generator platform for all bots created by malvin king
+A session generator platform for all bots created by Tonic Munodawafa